Board of Directors

 A passionate community advocate, Fenton is a trustee of the Predator Free New Zealand Trust which encourages community scale pest control and enables community groups and schools to increase biodiversity in their communities.

-Fenton is optimistic about the future of Centralines with the company playing a key part in enabling the success in the community and providing energy security that will underpin growth going forward.
+Fenton is optimistic about the future of Centralines with the company playing a key part in enabling the success of the community and providing energy security that will underpin growth going forward.

 Tony was appointed as a director to the Centralines Board in November 2020.
 He is a Fellow Chartered Member of Chartered Accountants Australia and New Zealand and a Chartered Member of the Institute of Directors.